lvcs/primodia-prototype/___prds/PRD005_UIStoreFixes/Solution.md

    - This caused seemingly identical settings to produce different planets

 3. **Settings Propagation**:
-   - Settings were passed through multiple layers (UI → store → game → world generator → sphere generator)
+   - Settings were passed through multiple layers (UI → store → game → world generator → planet generator)
    - At each step, there was potential for values to be overridden by defaults
    - No verification that the final generation functions were using the latest settings